-Dr Snow's map destroyed the miasm theory, because it could show where deaths occurred in a way that suggested why.
+Dr Snow's map destroyed the miasm theory, because it could show where deaths occurred in a way that suggested how the disease was transmitted.
+(It was only 30 years later that scientists found out what caused the disease.)

 Dr Snow was doing epidemiology, but also mathematics.
-His map is an interesting example of a Voronoi diagram.
+His map is an interesting example of what mathematicians call a Voronoi diagram.